Ogochukwu-Mbah-creates/Ecommerce-ops-BI-project/README.md

 ## Project Overview

-This project was based on a dataset originally designed for the 10alytics June Hackathon.
-Although I discovered the competition after the deadline, I chose to work on the data independently to enhance my data analytics and business intelligence skills.
+This project is based on a dataset originally designed for the 10alytics June Hackathon.
+Although I discovered the competition after the deadline, I choose to work on the data independently to enhance my data analytics and business intelligence skills.

 The primary goal was to uncover key business insights from operational data and present them in a clean, dynamic, and decision-oriented Power BI report.